-The 6 additional one-loop diagrams involving the heavy particle can be neglected as these include propagators of the heavy particle that vanish for $m{\mu} \rightarrow \infty$.
+The 6 additional one-loop diagrams involving the heavy particle can be neglected as these include propagators of the heavy particle that vanish for $m{\mu} \to \infty$.
 Physically, the heavy particle does not accelerate much upon absorption/emission of a photon but behaves like a "static wall".

-a) Vertex correction: UV-divergence & IR-divergence (most interesting, below)

-UV-divergence: divergence for $k \to \infty$ in integral of loop momentum IR-divergence: divergence for $k \to 0$ in integral of loop momentum (The vertex correction yields the anomalous magnetic moment of the electron.)

-- b) External leg corrections: UV-divergence & IR-divergence (not amputated, ● later) - extra final-state photons (Bremsstrahlung):
+- a) Vertex correction: UV-divergence & IR-divergence (most interesting, ♦ below) UV-divergence: divergence for $k \to \infty$ in integral of loop momentum IR-divergence: divergence for $k \to 0$ in integral of loop momentum (The vertex correction yields the anomalous magnetic moment of the electron.) - b) External leg corrections: UV-divergence & IR-divergence (not amputated, ◆ later) - c) Vacuum polarization: UV-divergence (complicated evaluation, ♦ later) - extra final-state photons (Bremsstrahlung):